-Visitors to New York who are making the obligatory pilgrimage to see the famous Statue of Liberty will no doubt board this complimentary ferry to get out to the island.
-Even for travelers that don’t plan touring the statue’s interior, the boat ride is still worth checking out for the excellent city views it offers.
-Ferry riders will have to exit the boat when it docks at Staten Island and immediately get in the line to re-board if they don’t wish to visit Lady Liberty.
+Visitors to New York city making the obligatory pilgrimage to see the Statue of Liberty, will no doubt board this complimentary ferry to go to Staten Island.
+Even for travelers that don’t plan to tour the statue’s interior, the ferry ride is still worth checking out for the excellent city views it offers.
+If you take the ferry only for the views and not to visit Lady Liberty, you will have to exit the boat when it docks at Staten Island and immediately get in the line to re-board.

-The Staten Island Ferry has been a municipal service since 1905, and currently carries over 21 million passengers annually on the five and a half mile run.
-The five miles journey takes about twenty-five minutes each way in good weather.
+The Staten Island Ferry has been a municipal service since 1905 and currently carries over 21 million passengers annually on the five and a half-mile run.
+The journey takes about twenty-five minutes each way in good weather.

 What are some of your favorite places to visit in New York?
 Please share in the comments section below.